valentina-orejuela/QAProjectAutoma_Valentina/README.md

 ***
 ### -Implementation of Test Plan using automation tools for the same thought in the solution of the system for the Pet Store company that requires building the backend of an ecommerce to offer the adoption of pets.
 ***
-### ●El proyecto está todavía en desarrollo, teniendo ya el primer despliegue del plan de pruebas en la primer versión para el primer "modulo Pet - Todo acerca de las mascotas".
+### ●El proyecto está todavía en desarrollo, teniendo ya el primer despliegue del plan de pruebas en la primer versión para el primer "modulo Pet - Todo acerca de las mascotas ".
 ***
 ### -The project is still in development, having already the first deployment of the test plan in the first version for the first "Pet module - All about pets".